ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 local activePanel = PANELS:FindChildByName("Head")
 ```

-When the cosmetic panel is opened up for the first time, a default active button and panel needs to be set up.
+When the cosmetic panel is opened up for the first time, a default active button and panel need to be set up.
 So you need to find the **Head** button and panel, and store a reference to them for later use.
 This is to help with switching the state of the button and panel to show the player which cosmetic category they are currently looking at.

 ```lua
 local activePanelItemButton = {}